neochrome/docker-bastion/README.md

 ```

 ### google-authenticator
-Upon first connection `google-authenticator` will be run in order to
+When connecting to the bastion, `google-authenticator` will be run in order to
-setup two-factor authentication.
+setup two-factor authentication unless existing settings are present.

-If you have previous settings or want to share the generated ones
+If you want to share the generated authentication settings between multiple
-between multiple bastions or for safe-keep when upgrading, use
-a volume like this:
+bastions or have them persisted when upgrading or similar, use a volume like this:
 ```
 $ docker volume create bastion-ga
 $ docker run -v "bastion-ga:/bastion" -p 2222:22 neochrome/bastion:latest
 ```

+If you have existing authentication settings that you want to use, you may
+mount those as `/.google_authenticator` and they will be copied in place
+upon launch.

-You may also use a data container to handle both volumes together.
+You may also use a data container to handle both volumes (`/etc/ssh` and `/bastion`)
+together.
 E.g:
 ```
 $ docker create --name bastion-data neochrome/bastion:latest
 $ docker run --volumes-from bastion-data -p 2222:22 neochrome/bastion:latest